-U.S. Bishop-elect resigns over abuse allegation weeks before taking office
+U.S. Bishop-elect Resigns Over Abuse Allegation Weeks Before Taking Office

-VATICAN CITY (Reuters) - An American bishop-elect has resigned just weeks before he was due to start the job, following an allegation that he had sexually abused a minor, Catholic Church officials said on Monday.
+VATICAN CITY: An American bishop-elect has resigned just weeks before he was due to start the job, following an allegation that he had sexually abused a minor, Catholic Church officials said on Monday.

 Father Michel Mulloy, 66, was appointed by Pope Francis on June 19 to be bishop of Duluth, Minnesota and was due to be formally installed in a ceremony on Oct.
 1.